J. Bennett Johnston: Notable achievements

-Later life
+Later life and death

-Since leaving the Senate, Johnston formed Johnston & Associates LLC, a lobbying group.
-In 2008, Steptoe & Johnson, a major international law firm, formed a "strategic alliance" with Johnston.
+After he left the Senate, Johnston formed Johnston & Associates LLC, a lobbying group.
+In 2008, Steptoe LLP, a major international law firm, formed a "strategic alliance" with Johnston.
 Steptoe added three members from Johnston & Associates to the firm.

-Johnston and former Senator Howard Baker of Tennessee co-chaired the National Parks Second Century Commission.
+Johnston and former U.S. Senate member Howard Baker of Tennessee co-chaired the National Parks Second Century Commission.

-In 1997, Johnston was elected to Chevron's board of directors.
+In 1997, Johnston was elected to the board of directors of Chevron Corporation.
 He had left the board by 2011.

-Currently, Johnston is one of the advisory directors at Freeport-McMoRan Copper & Gold and Angeleno Group, an energy-based investment group.
+Johnston was one of the advisory directors at Freeport-McMoRan Copper & Gold and Angeleno Group, an energy-based investment group.

+Johnston lived in Sperryville, Virginia, and McLean, Virginia, in later years.
+He died from complications of COVID-19 and other unspecified conditions at a hospital in Arlington, Virginia, on March 25, 2025, age 92.
+His casket, which was draped with the American flag, was be transferred to the Kilpatrick's Rose-Neath Funeral Home in Shreveport by April 1 after returning to Louisiana when it was received by Caddo Parish deputies at the Texas-Louisiana state line.
+On April 2, 2025, his funeral was held at Rose-Neath Funeral Home, and was then afterward escorted by Caddo Parish to the Forest Lake Cemetery in the St. Vincent area of Shreveport, Louisiana.
+Both his funeral visitation and graveside service were open to the public.
+He was interred at the Forest Lake Cemetery with full military honors.